aarongilly/aarongilly.github.io/_gillespedia/data-binding.md

 that users see)*, or the **back** end *(a.k.a. the parts that users don't see that make everything work)*.

-In terms of web development, the front end is made up of HTML elements like the paragraph element *("`<p>`")*, inputs *("`<input>`")*, or any of the [other dozen+ types of elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element").
+In terms of **web development**, the front end is made up of HTML elements like paragraph elements *("`<p>`")*, divs *("`<div>`")*, inputs *("`<input>`")*, or any of the [other dozen+ types of elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element").
-Meanwhile, the back end is made up of, well, data.
-The back end is concerned with things like variables and objects.
-Data binding is a means to keep them synchronized.
+Meanwhile, the back end is concerned with data - things like variables and objects.
+Data binding is a means to keep the front and back synchronized.

 ![data-binding doodle](https://aarongilly.com/assets/images/logo-small.PNG)

 ## Benefits of Data Binding

 Most of the benefits of data binding are fairly obvious, but here's a list anyway!
-- You can focus more on developing the back end, and less on worrying about the logic that keeps the front end up-to-date.
+- You can focus more on developing the back end, making the front end prettier, and worrying less about the logic that keeps them in sync.
 - Because the UI updating takes care of itself, applications become more scalable.
-- Enables you to think about the application in terms of the "state" of a (series of) variable(s).
+- Enables you to think about the application in terms of the "state" of a *(series of)* variable *(s)*.
 This opens you up to things like state management, and the ability to implement "undo" and "redo" logic across the entire application.
 - Enables re-usability by maintaining a better separation of concerns.
-The front end takes care of itself.

 ## How to Bind Elements to Data

-Somewhat surprisingly, it is **not** a trivial task keeping the front end and the back end in sync with one-another.
+Perhaps somewhat surprisingly, it is **not** a trivial task keeping the front end and the back end in sync with one-another.

 It's easy to set the text content of an element equal to the value of a variable.
 It's similarly easy to set a variable based on the value of some input element.

-But maintain that relationship over time is difficult. ***Especially*** if there are multiple sources that may update the variable.
+But maintaining that relationship over time is difficult. ***Especially*** if there are multiple sources that may update the variable.
 Handling these uses cases is a not-so-small part of the reason why many JavaScript frameworks exist.

 ### The "Easy Way"

-Utilize a framework like [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Angular](https://angular.io/), or [Svelte](https://svelte.dev/),
-just to name a few.
+Utilize a framework that provides data binding mechanisms, like [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Angular](https://angular.io/), or [Svelte](https://svelte.dev/), just to name a few.

 ### The Manual Way

 But you don't **need** a framework for data binding.
 Implementing it yourself is a good way to "get it".
 That's what the rest of this article is about.

-# Example Implementation of Custom Data Binding
+# Implementation of Custom Data Binding

 ## Live Example